Sometimes, our utterances

 “few” is used when the quantity of the item

 is so small that it is almost insignificant.
-In other words, “few” shows that
+“Few” shows that

 the quantity of the item is small and can't be useful for its purpose.
 In a